galaxy-iuc/parsec/docs/commands/workflows.rst

 **Help**

-Display information needed to run a workflow
+Display information needed to run a workflow.

 **Options**::